KeyCorp Weighs in on Oracle Co.’s Q1 2024 Earnings (NYSE:ORCL)

 Oracle Co.
-(NYSE:ORCL – Get Rating) – Stock analysts at KeyCorp lifted their Q1 2024 earnings per share estimates for shares of Oracle in a research report issued on Tuesday, June 13th.
-KeyCorp analyst M. Turits now forecasts that the enterprise software provider will post earnings per share of $0.89 for the quarter, up from their prior forecast of $0.88.
+(NYSE:ORCL – Get Rating) – Stock analysts at KeyCorp raised their Q1 2024 earnings estimates for shares of Oracle in a note issued to investors on Tuesday, June 13th.
+KeyCorp analyst M. Turits now anticipates that the enterprise software provider will post earnings per share of $0.89 for the quarter, up from their previous forecast of $0.88.
 The consensus estimate for Oracle’s current full-year earnings is $4.49 per share.
 KeyCorp also issued estimates for Oracle’s Q2 2024 earnings at $1.08 EPS, Q3 2024 earnings at $1.12 EPS, Q4 2024 earnings at $1.42 EPS, FY2024 earnings at $4.50 EPS, FY2025 earnings at $5.17 EPS and FY2026 earnings at $5.82 EPS.

-A number of other equities analysts have also recently weighed in on ORCL.
-UBS Group increased their price target on Oracle from $110.00 to $120.00 in a report on Tuesday, June 13th.
-Societe Generale cut Oracle from a “buy” rating to a “hold” rating in a report on Friday, March 10th.
-They noted that the move was a valuation call.
-StockNews.com cut Oracle from a “buy” rating to a “hold” rating in a report on Saturday, May 27th.
-The Goldman Sachs Group upgraded Oracle from a “sell” rating to a “neutral” rating and increased their price target for the stock from $75.00 to $120.00 in a report on Tuesday, June 13th.
-Finally, Mizuho increased their price target on Oracle from $116.00 to $150.00 in a report on Tuesday, June 13th.
-Thirteen research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
-Based on data from MarketBeat, Oracle presently has a consensus rating of “Moderate Buy” and a consensus price target of $115.21.
+Other research analysts have also issued reports about the stock.
+Jefferies Financial Group lifted their price objective on shares of Oracle from $125.00 to $135.00 in a research note on Tuesday, June 13th.
+92 Resources restated a “maintains” rating on shares of Oracle in a research note on Tuesday, June 13th.
+DA Davidson lifted their price objective on shares of Oracle from $85.00 to $115.00 in a research note on Tuesday, June 13th.
+Bank of America lifted their price objective on shares of Oracle from $112.00 to $132.00 in a research note on Tuesday, June 13th.
+Finally, Evercore ISI lifted their price objective on shares of Oracle from $95.00 to $110.00 in a research note on Monday, June 12th.
+Thirteen research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average price target of $115.21.

-Oracle (NYSE:ORCL – Get Rating) last issued its earnings results on Monday, June 12th.
-The enterprise software provider reported $1.67 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.58 by $0.09.
-Oracle had a negative return on equity of 470.73% and a net margin of 17.02%.
-The business had revenue of $13.84 billion during the quarter, compared to the consensus estimate of $13.74 billion.
-During the same period last year, the company earned $1.31 EPS.
-The company’s revenue for the quarter was up 16.9% on a year-over-year basis.
+Oracle (NYSE:ORCL – Get Rating) last announced its quarterly earnings results on Monday, June 12th.
+The enterprise software provider reported $1.67 EPS for the quarter, topping the consensus estimate of $1.58 by $0.09.
+Oracle had a net margin of 17.02% and a negative return on equity of 470.73%.
+The firm had revenue of $13.84 billion for the quarter, compared to analyst estimates of $13.74 billion.
+During the same period last year, the business earned $1.31 EPS.
+Oracle’s revenue for the quarter was up 16.9% compared to the same quarter last year.

 Oracle Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 26th.
-Shareholders of record on Wednesday, July 12th will be given a dividend of $0.40 per share.
-This represents a $1.60 annualized dividend and a yield of 1.28%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, July 26th.
+Shareholders of record on Wednesday, July 12th will be issued a $0.40 dividend.
+This represents a $1.60 annualized dividend and a dividend yield of 1.28%.
 The ex-dividend date of this dividend is Tuesday, July 11th.
-Oracle’s dividend payout ratio (DPR) is 52.29%.
+Oracle’s dividend payout ratio (DPR) is presently 52.29%.

-In other Oracle news, Director Jeffrey Berg sold 4,866 shares of Oracle stock in a transaction that occurred on Thursday, June 15th.
-The stock was sold at an average price of $125.31, for a total transaction of $609,758.46.
-Following the transaction, the director now owns 207,409 shares of the company’s stock, valued at $25,990,421.79.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
+In other Oracle news, Director Jeffrey Berg sold 45,000 shares of the company’s stock in a transaction dated Monday, April 3rd.
+The shares were sold at an average price of $93.65, for a total value of $4,214,250.00.
+Following the sale, the director now owns 207,409 shares of the company’s stock, valued at $19,423,852.85.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 In other news, CEO Safra Catz sold 1,837,101 shares of the business’s stock in a transaction that occurred on Tuesday, April 11th.
-The stock was sold at an average price of $93.86, for a total value of $172,430,299.86.
-Following the transaction, the chief executive officer now owns 1,118,592 shares of the company’s stock, valued at $104,991,045.12.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Jeffrey Berg sold 4,866 shares of the business’s stock in a transaction that occurred on Thursday, June 15th.
-The shares were sold at an average price of $125.31, for a total value of $609,758.46.
-Following the completion of the transaction, the director now directly owns 207,409 shares in the company, valued at approximately $25,990,421.79.
+The shares were sold at an average price of $93.86, for a total value of $172,430,299.86.
+Following the completion of the transaction, the chief executive officer now owns 1,118,592 shares of the company’s stock, valued at $104,991,045.12.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director Jeffrey Berg sold 45,000 shares of the business’s stock in a transaction that occurred on Monday, April 3rd.
+The shares were sold at an average price of $93.65, for a total transaction of $4,214,250.00.
+Following the completion of the transaction, the director now directly owns 207,409 shares of the company’s stock, valued at approximately $19,423,852.85.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,886,967 shares of company stock valued at $177,254,308 over the last quarter.
-Company insiders own 43.70% of the company’s stock.
+Insiders have sold 1,886,967 shares of company stock valued at $177,254,308 over the last quarter.
+Corporate insiders own 43.70% of the company’s stock.

 Oracle Company Profile